oron-sinaa/csgo-win-analysis/README.txt

-+ Winning ratio if you mvp's were greater than 2 = 1.220
++ Win/loss ratio if you mvp's were greater than 2 = 1.220